Vikram729/INDE577_DS_ML/Supervised Learning/07-decision_tree/README.md

 - **Ensemble Methods**: Combining multiple decision trees to create a more robust model, such as with Random Forests and Gradient Boosting.
 - **Feature Engineering**: Identifying and selecting the most relevant features for better splits.

-### Conclusion
-Decision trees are a powerful tool for various machine learning tasks, offering simplicity and flexibility.
-Understanding their theoretical foundation and practical applications can help you make the most of this algorithm in real-world scenarios.